Teignmouth Lifeboat Station: History

-On 10 October 1907 the lifeboat Alfred Staniforth was launched to aid the schooner Tehwija which had run aground near the mouth of the river with eight crewmen on board.
+On 10 October 1907, the Alfred Staniforth (ON 389) was launched to aid the schooner Tehwija, which had run aground near the mouth of the river with eight crew on board.
+W. J. Burden, Honorary Secretary, went out in the lifeboat to steer it, while Coxswain George Rice and the bowman added extra manpower to the oars.
 It took the lifeboat crew two attempts to row out over the bar at the mouth of the river into the heavy seas.
-The ship's crew were pulled off but within fifteen minutes the storm had completely wrecked the grounded ship.
-W.J.
-Burden, the Honorary Secretary of the lifeboat station, had gone out in the lifeboat to steer it while Coxswain George Rice and the bowman added extra power to the oars.
-Burden and Rice were both awarded RNLI Silver Medals for their work that day.
+Within fifteen minutes of the crew being rescued, the storm had completely wrecked the grounded ship.
+Burden and Rice were each awarded the RNLI Silver Medal for their service that day.

-The RNLI started to deploy motor lifeboats after World War I which allowed stations to cover larger areas.
-Brixham Lifeboat Station received theirs in 1922 and in 1933 but the 'pulling and sailing' boat at Teignmouth was retained until 6 November 1940.
-The Henry Finlay (ON 618) was then left in the boathouse on standby through World War II but the station was closed permanently in July 1945.
+The RNLI started to increase the deployment of motor-powered lifeboats after World War I, which allowed lifeboats to cover larger areas in far less time.
+Motor lifeboats were placed at Brixham in 1922, and at in 1933, but one was never allocated to Teignmouth.
+The 'pulling and sailing' lifeboat Henry Finlay (ON 618) was retained until 6 November 1940, when the station was closed temporarily.
+It was then stored in the boathouse on standby through World War II until July 1945, when the station was closed permanently, and the lifeboat was sold for £200.